dschust-r/review_ms_mem_prot/README.md

 The review was inspired by a [collaborative tutorial on proteomics](https://github.com/jessegmeyerlab/proteomics-tutorial) that was initiated by Jesse G. Meyer and became a great resource for anyone interested in mass spectrometry-based proteomics.

 **Authorship.**
 I (Dina Schuster) will be leading the project and will ultimately decide the author order based on contributions recorded via GitHub.
 For this project, I am looking for a total of **4 additional co-authors**, ideally experts in the field of protein mass spectrometry and/or pharmacology of membrane proteins.
 The minimum contribution is one section, including relevant references.
-I do take the freedom to correct your section and make changes where necessary.
+I do take the freedom to correct sections and make changes where necessary.
 Figures and tables will also be counted towards contributions.

 **TIPS guidelines.**